 [In the photo above, a traditional Peruvian boat plies the waters of a river in the Western Amazon Basin with Virginia Tech students on board, including the author.]

 This post is by Carolyn Elliott.
 Carolyn served as an intern at Vitech in the summer of 2017.
-She is currently a junior at Virginia Tech, majoring in Industrial and Systems Engineering and planning to graduate in May of 2019.
+She is currently a senior at Virginia Tech, majoring in Industrial and Systems Engineering and planning to graduate in May of 2019.
 Her previous post with us was Improving How Lawn Mowers are Made at John Deere.
 For another post about conservation and systems thinking, see The Power of Systems: Wolves Change the Course of Rivers.

 “Conservation must be treated as a system.”
 So states Dave Johnston, founder of an ecotourism and conservation nonprofit that seeks to protect the incredibly biodiverse Amazon rainforest.
 I met Dave last summer, as part of a student service trip that he led in the Peruvian Amazon.

 As a student of Industrial and Systems Engineering, I was intrigued by the idea that systems thinking could be applied to conservation issues.